Camarasaurus: Resurgent discoveries

-No major discoveries would come for Camarasaurus until in 1967, James Jensen collected a well preserved and articulated partial postcranial skeleton, including majority of the vertebral column, at Uncompahgre Hill in western Colorado and was deposited at Brigham Young University under specimen number BYU 9740.
-The skeleton wasn't full prepared until years later, and was described in 1988 as a new genus and species of Camarasaurid, Cathetosaurus lewisi.
-C. lewisis original description was brief, but later in 1996 the skeleton was given a full osteology and placed as a species of Camarasaurus by John McIntosh and colleagues.
-In their paper, they determined that C. supremus, C. grandis, C. lentus, and C. lewisi were valid.
-In 2013, Octavio Mateus and Emanuel Tschopp argued that C. lewisi was actually its own genus based on a specimen found at Howe Quarry in 1992 that they referred to the species.
-Further research by Tschopp concluded that the Howe Quarry specimen was most likely to represent Camarasaurus after all.
-As of 2019, most researchers considered C. lewisi to be a species of Camarasaurus.
+In 1967, American researcher James Jensen collected a well preserved and articulated postcranial skeleton of Camarasaurus from Uncompahgre Hill in western Colorado which was then deposited at Brigham Young University under specimen number BYU 9740.
+This skeleton remained unprepared for many years and was not described until 1988, where Jensen described it as belonging to a new genus and species of sauropod, Cathetosaurus lewisi.
+The generic name Cathetosaurus lewisi comes from the Greek κάθετος (kathetos meaning "vertical"), in reference to its supposed ability to stand upright, and σαυρος (sauros meaning "lizard"), and the species name is in honor of Arnold D. Lewis, a fossil preparator and field worker.
+This original 1988 description was brief, but John McIntosh and colleagues extensively described BYU 9740 in 1996 where they determined that Cathetosaurus lewisi was a species of Camarasaurus, an opinion supported by many other authors.
+In 2013, paleontologists Octavio Mateus and Emanuel Tschopp argued in a conference abstract that Cathetosaurus is a distinct genus, but this was not supported by later research and phylogenetic analyses (studies of the interrelationships of organisms).

-In 1992, another substantial and articulated skeleton of Camarasaurus was collected, this skeleton by Jeffrie Parker and colleagues near the AMNH's Bone Cabin Quarry at Como Bluff.
-This skeleton was referred to Camarasaurus grandis and is one of the most complete specimens assigned to the species, it now resides at the Gunma Museum of Natural History in Tokyo under specimen number GMNH-PV 101.
-1992 saw yet another Camarasaurus skeleton discovery further north at Howe Quarry, Wyoming by crews working for the Sauriermuseum Aathal in Switzerland.
+In 1992, a nearly complete and articulated skeleton of C. grandis was collected by fossil hunter Jeffrie Parker and colleagues from a site near the Bone Cabin Quarry.
+This specimen now resides at the Gunma Museum of Natural History in Tokyo, Japan under specimen number GMNH-PV 101.
+Another well-preserved Camarasaurus specimen was found in 1992 at the Howe Quarry in Wyoming by Swiss field workers working for the Sauriermuseum Aathal in Zurich, Switzerland.
 The skeleton is one of the best known, with nearly every element articulated and skin impressions from the skull and hindlimb.
 The specimen, SMA 002, has not yet gotten a full identification, but has been suggested to be a specimen of C. lewisi.
-In 1996, several fragmentary remains of Camarasaurus were described from western South Dakota and New Mexico, extending the northeastern and southern range of the genus, with the New Mexican remains from the Summerville Formation.
-The northernmost specimen of Camarasaurus was discovered in 2005 in the Snowy Mountains region of central Montana and consists of a nearly complete skull and several postcranial elements.
+In 1996, several fragmentary remains of Camarasaurus were described from western South Dakota and New Mexico, extending the northeastern and southern range of the genus.
+The New Mexican remains were found in the Summerville Formation, indicating Camarasaurus lived outside of the Morrison Formation.
+In 2005, the northernmost specimen, an incomplete skull and postcranial skeleton, of Camarasaurus was discovered in the Little Snowy Mountains of Montana.